Preschool Jungle Lesson Plans for Kindergarten & Pre K

 - Put up pictures of a variety of different jungle animals on the wall in the preschool, or school classroom and let your pre k kids go on a fun, educational and pretend, jungle safari right in school.
 Add some fun theme music to set the mood and let the children have some fun.

-A Jungle lesson plan activity like this really has no set limits on how it needs to be presented to the kids.
-Stick to your specific educational theme and keep it fun and interesting for the children.
+Jungle lesson plans activities like this really has no set limits on how it needs to be presented to the kids.
+Stick to your specific educational theme (in this case – jungle lesson plan) and keep it fun and interesting for the children.
 Think outside the box.
 That’s what great teaching is all about and kids will love it!

-Have a great time – in the preschool jungle with the children.
+Have a great time – in the preschool jungle introducing wild animals to your preschoolers & kindergarten children.